zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 a fetus of a new insight, which can drive the further development of an application utilizing the insight.

-Previously, the behavior was codified in use-cases developed during the analysis.
-Behavior-first, Schema-first

-Data-first, data centric development...
-Now, it is very difficult to come up with some reasonable application even in the early stages of the data collection ... until we can discern some contexts ...

-Proto-data -> Contexts (Subjective interpretation of data in associated entites) -> Context Application

-###
+Once a well-defined context is available we can build an application for it.
+As indicated above, the context consists of a network of interconnected entities, which follow the context rules (schema).
+The context also defines the semantics of such a network.

+To conclude, we do not build applications directly on top of proto-data.
+Instead, firstly we identify subsets of data entities having something in common, then we describe it by means of a schema, give it some meaning and establish relationships between the entities - a network.
+The result is the so-called context, which is the foundation on top of which we can build some applications.

+###Technologies

+The tools that we need to build protean systems and applications can be grouped to four groups reflecting the stages of the development.

+  1. Persistence
+  2. Analytics tools to identify contexts
+  3. Context management, network builders
+  4. Development tools

+####Persistence

-There is a number of recently developed storage systems, which can handle peta-bytes of heterogeneous data, however, often at the expense of the relationships (no joins) and metadata (no schema) management, among others.
+There is a number of recently developed storage systems like NoSQL databases, which can handle peta-bytes of heterogeneous data, however, often at the expense of the relationships (no joins) and metadata (no schema) management, among others.

 It means, thus, that these missing tasks must be solved somewhere in the stack of application layers.
 And the lower such a management takes place the better.